lucas16716/lucas16716/README.md

 A modern Front-End foundation built with **Vite**, **Sass** and **JavaScript**.

-Created to remove repetitive setup work and let developers start building immediately.
+Created to simplify project setup and let developers start building immediately.

 Instead of defining how your project should look...